Indicia-Team/indicia-docs/alternate-docs/developer/index.rst

   Before embarking on this course you should:

-  * Have completed the Instant Indicia tutorials, or have a good understanding of using the Indicia warehouse and Drupal IForm module.
+  * Have a good understanding of using the Indicia warehouse and Drupal IForm module.
   * Have basic programming skills in PHP, JavaScript and SQL.
   * Have access to a development warehouse
-  * Have access to a development installation of Drupal with the IForm module, e.g. Instant Indicia
+  * Have access to a development installation of Drupal with the IForm module.

 .. only:: html